-Using film in education can engage students, explore complex themes, and promote digital literacy and empathy.
+Using film in education can engage students, explore complex themes, and promote citizenship education.
 Videos that present multiple perspectives bridge the gap between theory and reality, offering a deeper understanding of the world around us.
-This text will provide strategies for preparing students before showing a video, as well as suggestions for follow-up activities.
-The recommendations presented here depend on your class dynamics and learning objectives.”
+This page outlines a few of the many possible strategies for using films in education, along with suggestions for follow-up activities.
+The recommendations presented here depend on your class dynamics and learning objectives.

 What types of videos can be used in the classroom?